joannawolthuis/MetaboShiny/README.md

  - *Load existing meta-dataset* **EXPLANATION OF THIS PART**

 ### Search
-**MISSING INFO ON THE ADDITIONAL TABS WITHIN THE SEARCH TAB.
-Formula prediction, word cloud, etc**
  - *Database search setting*
    * If the data is pre-matched, this part is skipped.
 Otherwise, here you can select the databases that you want to match your data to.
 Click the shopping basket to add all available databases.
    * Click the inspector icon to match your selected m/z value to your selected databases
- - *Compound info* This tab will display all database matches for a selected m/z value from the statistics panel (see **XX**).
+ - *Compound info* This tab will display all database matches for a selected m/z value from the statistics panel.
    * The displayed table in the "mz > molecule" tab can be sorted based on m/z value, adduct, isotope percentage, or the m/z value distance from the database range (dppm).
    * The table can be copied or exported as a .csv or .xlsx file.
    * By clicking on the funnel icon, you can filter the matched results based on adduct, database, and main and minor isotope.